 \subsection{BSP RTL Simulation}

-We apply Valiant's bulk-synchronous parallel (\textbf{BSP})~\cite{valiant_bridging_1990} model to coordinate parallel RTL simulation.
-The appeal of BSP is that it vastly reduces synchronization overhead: to two global barriers per RTL clock cycle.

-BSP is a message-passing model that consists of two phases: (i) computation and (ii) communication.
-In the computation phase, parallel \emph{processes} run, reading shared variables but only modifying private data.
-Computation ends with a barrier, followed by the communication phase, in which the new private values propagate to other processes.
-The communication phase also ends with a barrier, after which a new computation phase starts.
+To alleviate the first two problems, we use Valiant's bulk synchronous parallel (\textbf{BSP})~\cite{valiant_bridging_1990} model.
+BSP is a message-passing model alternating two phases: (i) computation and (ii) communication.
+In the computation phase, parallel \emph{processes} run, reading shared values and modifying only private data.
+Computation ends at a barrier.
+Then, the communication phase transfers newly computed private values to consuming processes.
+Communication also ends at a barrier, after which the next computation phase begins.
+The appeal of BSP is that it reduces synchronization to two global barriers per RTL clock cycle. \footnote{ Other parallel RTL simulation systems utilize this computation model~\cite{DBLP:conf/aspdac/NanjundappaPJS10,DBLP:conf/dac/VincoCBF12,DBLP:conf/dac/ChatterjeeDB09, DBLP:conf/date/ChatterjeeDB09,DBLP:journals/todaes/ChatterjeeDB11,repcut,manticore_arxiv}, but it was only recently called out as \emph{BSP}~\cite{manticore_arxiv}. }

-\figRef{bsp_sim} shows an example \emph{data dependence graph} of an RTL circuit.
-In the graph, each RTL register is split into two values: a read-only value (\emph{current}, at the beginning of the clock) and a write-only value (\emph{next}, at the end).
-The read-only values (current) are at the top (e.g., \textcode{read1}) and feed into stateless combinational logic (circles) that computes next register values (e.g., \textcode{write1}).
+\figRef{bsp_sim} contains a sample \emph{data dependence graph} RTL circuit.
+This graph splits each RTL register into two values: a read-only value (\emph{current}, at the leading clock edge) and a write-only value (\emph{next}, at the end).
+The \emph{current} values at the top (e.g., \textcode{read1}) are fed into stateless combinational logic (circles) that computes the \emph{next} register values (e.g., \textcode{write1}).